drocheam/optrace/docs/source/autofocus.rst

 Additional Notes
 ======================

+.. topic:: Notes

    * As the name suggests, minimization methods in scipy try to find the minimum of a cost function.
 Some methods above however require a maximization.
 In these cases the cost function was simply inverted or subtracted from a reference value.
    * For the methods Irradiance Variance and Maximum the root of the cost function is taken, so the value range and value changes are more smooth.
    * focus finding always searches in the region between two lenses or a lens and the outline.
    * focus finding ignores filters, apertures and the outline while finding the focus.
 So if a ray exists inside the search region but is absorbed or filtered in the region it is assumed as not being so.
    * if any rays in this region intersect with the tracing outline, this is not handled.